How To Fix A Marriage When It Seems Broken

 - Refusing to compromise and learn together.
 People in a marriage must make some compromises and learn how to navigate their relationship together.
 Firmly believing that you know best in every situation is a surefire way to damage your relationship and can even ruin a marriage.
 If you go into a relationship counseling session with the mindset of “I’m going to fix our marriage,” then refuse to compromise and acknowledge your mistakes, your efforts to fix the marriage will be short-lived and ineffective.

-What are the most significant things that married couples should establish?
+What are the most significant boundaries that married couples should establish?

 How important is trust in a marriage?

-Can communication issues cause a marriage to fail?
+Can communication challenges cause a marriage to fail?

 - Previous Article